mikedll/cknife/README.md

     bundle exec rake release

+You may also build a raw gem for testing installs without releasing to Rubygems publically.
+Use scp to move this .gem file to a machine you want to install
+on:

+    bundle exec rake build

+If a gem is already built, you can remove it with something like the following:

+    rm pkg/cknife-0.1.6.gem

 ### Invoking commands without clobbering the gemspec

 You can uncommente the 'gem cknife' line in the Gemfile.